 Pursuant to the Fannie Mae Agreements, the Authority has purchased, and accepted loan reservations for, Fannie Mae Mortgage Loans.
-The Authority has not sold any Fannie Mae Mortgage Loans to Fannie Mae and does not expect to do so.
-However, as of June 30, 2017, there was outstanding approximately \$832.7 million aggregate principal balance amount of Fannie Mae Mortgage Loans that were securitized by the Authority through the issuance of Fannie Mae securities that were sold to third parties and not held by the Authority.
+As of December 31, 2017, there was outstanding approximately \$1.1 billion aggregate principal balance amount of Fannie Mae Mortgage Loans that were securitized by the Authority through the issuance of Fannie Mae securities that were sold to third parties and not held by the Authority.
 The Authority expects to continue to sell any such future Fannie Mae securities to third parties and not to retain and hold any such securities under any bond resolutions or the General Fund, but the Authority can give no assurance that it will not so retain and hold such securities in the future.
-As of June 30, 2017, the aggregate outstanding principal balance of Fannie Mae Mortgage Loans still in their Repurchase Obligation Period which were two or three months delinquent was approximately \$0.7 million.
-As of June 30, 2017, six Fannie Mae Mortgage Loans in the aggregate principal amount of \$1,221,958 had been repurchased by the Authority because of delinquency or breach of any covenant, representation or warranty as described above.
+As of December 31, 2017, the aggregate outstanding principal balance of Fannie Mae Mortgage Loans still in their Repurchase Obligation Period which were two or three months delinquent was approximately \$4.1 million.
+As of December 31, 2017, six Fannie Mae Mortgage Loans in the aggregate principal amount of \$1,221,958 had been repurchased by the Authority because of delinquency or breach of any covenant, representation or warranty as described above.
 No assurance can be given as to whether the Authority will continue the financing of Fannie Mae Mortgage Loans or, if continued, as to the amount of such financings.
-The Authority may also sell or securitize single family mortgage loans through Fannie Mae under the standard Fannie Mae programs available to mortgage lenders.